mobius-software-ltd/coap-test-suite/README.md

 Each test can be run in its current form.
 Besides you can change the existing test scenarios or add the new ones.

-Performance MQTT-SN Test Suite is developed by [Mobius Software](http://mobius-software.com).
+Performance COAP Test Suite is developed by [Mobius Software](http://mobius-software.com).

 ## [License](LICENSE.md)